calgo-lab/green-db/README.md

 ## Where do we get product and sustainability information?

 Nowadays, some online shops offer `sustainability` filters.
 We use scraping technologies to automatically find these sustainable products and integrate them into the GreenDB.
-Further, we evaluate the sustainability information and (currently) use easily accessible scores (0 - 100) for three sustainability dimensions: `social`, `ecological`, and their `credibility`.
+Further, we evaluate the sustainability information and use easily accessible scores (0 - 100) for fine-grained aspects of three sustainability dimensions: `social`, `ecological`, and their `credibility`.

 However, manual evaluating products does not scale well.
 Therefore, we leverage that products can be certified with *sustainability labels*.
 The German website [Siegelklarheit](https://www.siegelklarheit.de) systematically evaluates sustainability labels and makes their results publicly available.
 We use these  to infer a products' sustainability if it is certified with a sustainability label.